bokeh/bokeh/examples/server/api/asgi/README.md

 optional web frameworks, so the core Bokeh test environment does not need Streamlit, FastAPI, or Starlette installed.

+The nightly server E2E suite complements those unit tests with the real frameworks and Chromium.
+It launches every entry point under both Uvicorn and Hypercorn, exercises Python callbacks and shared-data updates over live Bokeh WebSockets, confirms the particle arrays evolve in the browser, and checks that two Streamlit viewers retain independent state.

 ## Application lifespan

 FastAPI and Starlette do not pass lifespan events to mounted applications.
 The